 The USTA is fully committed to its obligations to eliminate discrimination and harassment in the workplace and all areas where it has control over the environment including USTA work-related contexts (e.g., conferences, work functions, social events, meetings, and business trips).
 The following summarizes the material provisions of the Discrimination and Harassment Policies.

 The USTA recognizes it is the right of every employee and volunteer to be able to work and to perform their duties without being subjected to any form of discrimination or harassment.
 Equally it is the obligation and responsibility of every employee and volunteers to ensure that the workplace is free from discrimination and harassment.

 The USTA prohibits discrimination or harassment of staff or volunteers by an employee, supervisor, volunteer or a USTA vendor, for any reason prohibited by federal, state, or local law.

 Discrimination and/or harassment do not have any legitimate workplace function.
 The USTA will not tolerate discrimination, harassment, or victimization under any circumstances.
 The responsibility lies with every manager, supervisor, employee, and volunteer to ensure that discrimination, harassment or victimization does not occur.

-The USTA strongly encourages any employee or volunteer who feels they have been harassed to take action, preferably by making it clear that such behavior is unwelcome and offensive; alternatively, or in addition, follow the procedures for reporting the behavior.
+The USTA strongly encourages any employee or volunteer who feels they have been harassed to take action, by making it clear that such behavior is unwelcome and offensive; alternatively, or in addition to that action, an employee or volunteer may follow the procedures for reporting the behavior set forth in the policy.
 Any reports of harassment will be treated seriously and promptly.